 (optional buffer boards can be supplied for channel isolation)

-FAR-25 should be available in limited quantities in Spring 2022.
-If you’re interested in updating your old Fagor controller, Contact us to discuss availability of FAR-25 for your project!
+FAR-25 should be available to some beta testers in Spring/Summer 2022.
+If you’re interested in updating your old Fagor controller or applying one to a different application, Contact us to discuss availability.